WORKING

 Allowing employee representatives to enter into contract negotiation on employee behalf will improve workers' quality of life through improved benefits, trainings, and other opportunities.

 I was advocating for teachers to earn collective bargaining rights before the Virginia House and Senate passed HB 582 allowing contract negotiation in 2021.
-I will do the same for all city workers as a member of Chesapeake's City Council.
+I will support the right for city workers to collectively bargain until they have secured that right.

 Citizen Access

-After looking at the numerous obstacles to representation some folks face, I came to understand that Chesapeake's at-large voting system must be changed to a ward system.
+After studying the numerous obstacles to representation some folks face, I came to understand that Chesapeake's at-large voting system must be changed to a ward system.

 Otherwise, not all of our citizens will ever have a consistent voice in City Council's decisions.